PHILOSOPHY & TEAM

 There is a safety plan for each tour.
 Our team members have passed the level 1 and 2 of the first aid course of the Red Cross, an examination on hygienic handling of food and an examination on tour safety.
 We will provide you with high-quality warm clothing from toe to top to ensure you a comfotable experience.

 The nature in the arctic is pristine and extremely fragile.
 We take care not to leave trash behind us in the wilderness.
 Where possible, we use local products for the food.
 We use only non-motorised means while in the wilderness.

 Founder of White Adventure, Tuomas is a passionate winter trekker who has explored Finnish and Swedish Lapland for years on ski expeditions, multi-day husky tours and flying on glider planes (yes, in winter time, taking off from a frozen lake!).
-Originally from Eastern Finland, Tuomas studied economics in Helsinki after which he worked for eight years abroad: at the European Central Bank, the European Parliament and an environmental consultancy in Zürich.
+Originally from Eastern Finland, Tuomas studied economics in Helsinki after which he worked for eight years at the European Central Bank in Frankfurt, the EU Parliament in Brussels and an environmental finance consultancy in Zürich.
 He then decided to move back home and follow a passion for Arctic nature and adventures and completed the Wilderness Guide Course in Muonio, Lapland in 2013.
 Since then he has been welcoming White Adventure groups in Finnish Lapland.

 Certified Arctic wilderness guide, Certified wilderness cook, first aid skills levels 1&2 (Certified by the Finnish Red Cross).
 English, French, German, Finnish languages.